mrjens24/Latin102/Quiz2.md

 >
 > dative because Eurytion is an indirect object
 >
-> ablative because it is the object
+> genitive because they are possesed by Eurytion
 >
-> accusative because it is the direct object
+> ablative because it is the direct object of killed
 >
 > ablative because it is the instrument of means
 >
-> dative because it is an indirect object
+> nominative because it is the subject
 >
 > genitive because it shows possession
 >
 > accusative because it is the direct object
 >
 > dative because Hercules is an indirect object
 >